floyd96/AppiumE2E/README.md

 ## Scenarios covered

-1.signInTest- Logging in to the app with a set of credentials.
+1. signInTest- Logging in to the app with a set of credentials.

-2.searchProductTest- Searching for "65 inch TV" from the homepage.
+2. searchProductTest- Searching for "65 inch TV" from the homepage.

-3.selectRandomProductTest- Selecting a random product from the search result and grab the details of the product
+3. selectRandomProductTest- Selecting a random product from the search result and grab the details of the product

-4.addProductToCartTest- Adding the randomly selected product to cart and move to cart view.
+4. addProductToCartTest- Adding the randomly selected product to cart and move to cart view.

-5.validateProductDetailsTest- Validate the details of the selected product from cart.
+5. validateProductDetailsTest- Validate the details of the selected product from cart.

-6.signOutTest- Signing Out from the app.
+6. signOutTest- Signing Out from the app.